-Proper maintenance of machinery and equipment is the prerequisite of efficient business operations.
-It not only increases the production output but also helps prevent downtime- and repair-related expenses: in accordance with statistics, manufacturing companies lose approximately $50 billion every year.
+Proper maintenance of machinery and equipment is the prerequisite of efficient business operations for manufacturing companies.
+It not only increases the production output but also helps prevent downtime- and repair-related expenses.
 For companies of this type, machine learning provides an opportunity to predict possible failures and take proactive measures.

 How can they achieve it?
 Specific algorithms observe the performance of mechanisms, gather parameters that characterize the normal operation state, the “off” state and abnormalities in behavior.
 Based on this information, they can detect aberrations that signal that a piece of equipment is getting out of order.
 Then, service personnel receives alerts about the situation, which allows them to take well-timed failure prevention measures.